spack/spack/lib/spack/docs/packaging_guide.rst

 differently if built by Spack (e.g. ``x86_64-linux-gnu-gcc-9`` instead of just ``gcc``).

 ..
-TODO: we need to gather some more experience on overriding 'prefix' and other special keywords in extra attributes, but as soon as we are confident that this is the way to go we should document the process.
+TODO: we need to gather some more experience on overriding "prefix" and other special keywords in extra attributes, but as soon as we are confident that this is the way to go we should document the process.
    See https://github.com/spack/spack/pull/16526#issuecomment-653783204